aurelia/documentation/English/docs.md

     - ex. `<require from="./nav-bar" as="foo-bar"></require>` - Now instead of using a `nav-bar` element you can use a `foo-bar` element.
 (This is based on ES6 import syntax where renaming is considered a replacement for using an Alias because it strictly renames the type.)
 * Packages - The require can point to a module with multiple resources which will all be imported into the same view.
 * Extensibility - You can define new types of resources which, when required in this way, can execute custom loading (async one-time) and registration (once per-view).
 This is a declarative, extensible resource loading pipeline.
 * ES6 - Code is loaded by the ES6 loader rather than the HTMLImport mechanism, enabling all the features and extensibility of your loader.
+This design choice fully unifies all app resource loading, whether through JavaScript or HTML.

 In your view you will often leverage the different types of resources mentioned above as well as databinding.

 >**Note:** You may be concerned about the tediousness of having to import things into each view.
 Remember, during the bootstrapping phase you can configure Aurelia with global resources to be available in every view.
 Just use `aurelia.globalizeResources(...resourcePaths)`.

-Aurelia polyfills for browsers that don't support templates.
-However a few features of templates can't be polyfilled and require workaround.
-In particular this is adding `<tamplate>` elements inside `<select>` and `<table>`.
-Following can't be done in a browser that nativly doesn't support templates
+Aurelia polyfills browsers that don't support templates.
+However, a few features of templates can't be polyfilled and require workarounds.
+In particular this occurs when adding `<tamplate>` elements inside `<select>` and `<table>` elements.
+The following can't be done in a browser that doesn't natively support templates:

 ```markup
   <table>